 1. Complete the admission application process.
 You must be extended an enrollment contract for the upcoming school year to be presented with a financial assistance award.

 2. Complete the financial assistance process.
-This includes completing and submitting the online FAST application, paying the $43 application fee, and uploading your current year's taxes by December 31st and filing your next year's taxes by April 1st.
+This includes completing and submitting the online FAST application (Applications will be available for the 2019-2020 school year beginning in October), paying the $43 application fee, and uploading your current year's taxes by December 31st and filing your next year's taxes by April 1st.
 Please note, this a third-party fee and is non-refundable.

 3. Submit the Letter portion in FAST.
 This is required of all families.